Good to know

 -KEEN offers replacement insoles and laces should the need arise.

 -The leather used in the Targhee III Waterproof is sourced from an LWG-certified tannery.
 LWG or Leather Working Group is a multi-stakeholder group which aims to maintain the environmental compliance and performance capabilities of tanners.
-They also promote a sustainable business practice in the leather industry.
+They also promote sustainable business practices in the leather industry.